mkirzon/london-tennis-courts/README.md

 ### Notification Format

-Notifications group availability by venue:
+Notifications are grouped by venue:

 ```
 New courts available on 2025-09-13: